Brymbo Hall: Purchase by John Wilkinson

 John Wilkinson bought the 500 acre Brymbo Hall estate in 1792 for the sum of £14,000.
 The land was rich in coal and ironstone deposits, and Wilkinson constructed an ironworks (later to become the Brymbo Steelworks) near the Hall.
-His son occasionally lived at the property after his death, and the estate was later to be managed by William Legh, the father of William Legh, 1st Baron Newton.
-However, the estate was sold off to pay the costs of a complex and long-running lawsuit between Wilkinson's heirs; by 1841 it had been purchased by the barrister Robert Roy, one of the original trustees appointed on Wilkinson's death.
-Roy, along with Henry Robertson and others, formed the Brymbo Mineral & Railway Company and restarted iron production on the estate.
-The house itself was later occupied by the Darby family, the descendants of Abraham Darby III, who were appointed as the ironworks managers.
+After his death, his son occasionally lived at the property, and the estate was later managed by William Legh, the father of William Legh, 1st Baron Newton.
+However, the estate was sold to pay the costs of a complex and long-running lawsuit between Wilkinson's heirs; by 1841 it had been purchased by the barrister Robert Roy, one of the original trustees appointed on Wilkinson's death.
+Roy, with Henry Robertson and others, formed the Brymbo Mineral & Railway Company and restarted iron production on the estate.
+The house itself was later occupied by the Darby family, descendants of Abraham Darby III, who were appointed as the ironworks' managers.

-During the late 19th century Brymbo Hall was the country home of the Liberal MP for Denbighshire, George Osborne Morgan: another Liberal MP, Christmas Price Williams, grew up there.
+During the late 19th century Brymbo Hall was the country home of the Liberal MP for Denbighshire, George Osborne Morgan; another Liberal MP, Christmas Price Williams, grew up there.

-The Hall was largely unoccupied after 1930 and gradually fell into disrepair.
-It became partly derelict after World War II, when it was used by the military, and its lower floors were used for keeping livestock by a local farmer.
-It was eventually demolished in 1973 when open cast mining was carried out on the site and is still considered to be one of the most unfortunate architectural losses in Wales.
+The Hall was largely unoccupied after 1930 and fell into disrepair.
+It became partly derelict after World War II, when it was used by the military, and its lower floors were used by a local farmer for keeping livestock.
+It was demolished in 1973 when open cast mining was carried out on the site.
+It is considered to be one of the most unfortunate architectural losses in Wales.

 Local traditions

-In addition to the Inigo Jones tradition, a local story said the house, and the road leading to it, was haunted by a "grey lady" supposed to be the ghost of Jane Wynn, who lived there alone in the 18th century, following the death of her husband.
+In addition to the Inigo Jones tradition, a local story said that the house, and the road leading to it, were haunted by a "grey lady", supposed to be the ghost of Jane Wynn, who lived there alone in the 18th century following the death of her husband.
 Another tale concerned a room in which shutters would refuse to stay closed, following the death of the (apocryphal) daughter of a 19th-century owner.

-A stand of twelve trees in the grounds was known as the "Twelve Apostles" or "Twelve Disciples"; the trees were also eventually uprooted by the National Coal Board.
+A stand of twelve trees in the grounds was known as the "Twelve Apostles" or "Twelve Disciples"; the trees were eventually uprooted by the National Coal Board.
 There may be a link to the Twelve Apostles lead mine in Minera, known from the formation of the Twelve Apostles Amalgamated Mine in 1863.